Rutgers University: Student organizations and activities

 Rutgers University is home to chapters of many Greek organizations, and a significant percentage of the undergraduate student body is active in Greek life.
 Several fraternities and sororities maintain houses for their chapters in the area of Union Street (known familiarly as "Frat Row") in New Brunswick, within blocks of Rutgers' College Avenue Campus.
 Chapters of Zeta Psi and Delta Phi were organized at Rutgers as early as 1845.
 The Alpha Rho chapter of Chi Psi fraternity, founded at Rutgers College in 1879, was the first fraternity at Rutgers to own a fraternity house, purchased in 1887 and still in use by the fraternity today.
 There are over fifty fraternities and sororities on the New Brunswick-Piscataway campus, ranging from traditional to historically African-American, Hispanic, Multicultural, and Asian interest organizations.
 The New Brunswick campus of Rutgers University has a chapter of the only active co-ed pre-medical fraternity, Phi Delta Epsilon, as of 2008.
 The Rutgers chapter of Alpha Sigma Phi was closed in October 2025 after a student was left unconscious by a hazing ritual.

 It is Rutgers's tradition for students to participate in one of the largest student-run philanthropic events in New Jersey, the Embrace Kids Foundation for children with cancer and blood disorders.
 The annual Dance Marathon involves hundreds of dancers and volunteers.
 In 2015, the marathon collected $692,046.

 Rutgers has five vocal ensembles: Voorhees Choir (the New Brunswick campus's women's ensemble), Kirkpatrick Choir (the university's most selective coed ensemble), Glee Club (New Brunswick's most esteemed tenor-bass ensemble), University Choir (a larger mixed choir in New Brunswick), and the Rutgers Concert Choir (Camden's vocal ensemble of faculty and students).

 Traditions

 The Grease Trucks are a group of truck-based food vendors located at various locations on the New Brunswick campus.
 They serve traditional grill fare and Middle-Eastern specialties.
 Three Rutgers Grease Trucks remain on the College Avenue Campus, while the remaining two were moved to the Cook/Douglass Campus.

-The Dance Marathon is a student-run fundraisers.
+The Dance Marathon is a student-run fundraiser.
 Hundreds of dancers pledge to raise funds and remain standing for 32 hours.
-Rutgers has held this tradition since 1999 and to date has raised more than $1.3 million for the Embrace Kids Foundation and for other charities.
-In the two decades starting in 1998, the event had raised $5.8 million for the Embrace Kids Foundation.
+Rutgers has held this tradition since 1999, and has raised more than $1.3 million for the Embrace Kids Foundation and for other charities.
+In the two decades starting in 1998, the event raised $5.8 million for the Embrace Kids Foundation.

 Rutgers Day is an annual festival established in 1906.